drewthoennes/phone-number-formats/readme.md

 # Phone Number Formatter

-Easy way to format and convert phone numbers now with **method chaining and custom formats**
+Easy way to format and convert phone numbers now with **method chaining and custom types**

 ## Install